see7e/magma-documentation/readmes/nms/alerts_troubleshooting.md

 ### Automated recommendation

-1. Please check NMS -> Metrics -> Grafana (Network & Gateway) to verify and check additional metrics.
+1. Please check NMS -\> Metrics -\> Grafana (Network \& Gateway) to verify and check additional metrics.
-2. Navigate to NMS -> Dashboard, to check for any relevant alerts or events.
+2. Navigate to NMS -\> Dashboard, to check for any relevant alerts or events.
-3. Navigate to NMS -> Network, to observe that all EPC and RAN parameters are ok as intended.
+3. Navigate to NMS -\> Network, to observe that all EPC and RAN parameters are ok as intended.
-4. Navigate to NMS -> Equipment -> Gateways, to check if any Gateway is in ‘Bad’ health which is supposed to be ok and UE are coming under this Gateway or any other Gateway.
+4. Navigate to NMS -\> Equipment -\> Gateways, to check if any Gateway is in ‘Bad’ health which is supposed to be ok and UE are coming under this Gateway or any other Gateway.
 This will narrow us down to issue Gateway.
-5. Navigate to NMS -> Equipment -> eNodeB, to check if any eNodeB is in ‘Disconnected’ state.
+5. Navigate to NMS -\> Equipment -\> eNodeB, to check if any eNodeB is in ‘Disconnected’ state.
 6. Check all the services in corresponding Gateway(s) under which issue is been reported.

 ### Troubleshooting steps

-1. Perform relevant sync/changes if any update has been performed on NMS -> Network.
+1. Perform relevant sync/changes if any update has been performed on NMS -\> Network.
-2. Make sure that configuration for [Gateway](https://magma.github.io/magma/docs/lte/deploy_config_agw), [eNodeB](https://magma.github.io/magma/docs/lte/deploy_config_enodebd) and [APN](https://magma.github.io/magma/docs/lte/deploy_config_apn) has been followed.
+2. Make sure that configuration for [Gateway](https://magma.github.io/magma/docs/lte/deploy_config_agw.md), [eNodeB](https://magma.github.io/magma/docs/lte/deploy_config_enodebd) and [APN](https://magma.github.io/magma/docs/lte/deploy_config_apn) has been followed.
 3. Please follow troubleshooting steps from [here](https://magma.github.io/magma/docs/howtos/troubleshooting/user_unable_to_attach) for issue Gateway.
 Please note the error code.
 4. Please check mme logs, verify if the service request failures are coming from a specific user/device/model/firmware.
-5. You may use PromQL _ue_attach{networkID=&lt;NetworkID>,result="failure"}_ to isolate further.
+5. You may use PromQL `_ue_attach{networkID=<;NetworkID>,result="failure"}` to isolate further.
 6. If required, please consider rebooting the problematic device (this should be done in minimal traffic duration).
 7. If still not resolved, then capture trace on eth1 interface on issue Gateway(s) to identify the case.
 8. If issue persists then get higher level support by providing relevant traces/logs and [additional files](https://magma.github.io/magma/docs/lte/debug_show_tech).
 Report issue with eNodeB (vendor, firmware etc) and Magma node details along with any issue found in step 6.